-During Fall, Winter, and Spring term, the online Student Learning Experience surveys (formerly known as eSET) open to students the Wednesday of week 9 and close the Sunday before Finals Week.
-Students will receive notification, instructions and the link through their ONID email.
-They may also log into the system via Online Services.
-Survey results are extremely important and used to help improve courses and the learning experience of future students.
-Responses are anonymous (unless a student chooses to "sign" their comments, agreeing to relinquish anonymity for written comments) and unavailable to instructors until after grades have been posted.
+During Fall, Winter, and Spring term the online Student Learning Experience surveys open to students the Wednesday of week 9 and close the Sunday before Finals Week.
+Students will receive notification, instructions, and the link through their ONID email.
+They may also log into the survey via MyOregonState or directly at https://beav.es/Student-Learning-Survey.
+Survey results are extremely important and are used to help improve courses and the learning experience of future students.
+Responses are anonymous (unless a student chooses to "sign" their comments, agreeing to relinquish anonymity of written comments) and are not available to instructors until after grades have been posted.
 The results of scaled questions and signed comments go to both the instructor and their unit head/supervisor.
 Anonymous (unsigned) comments go to the instructor only.